NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 The '*' indicates which branch we are currently on.

 In this lesson, Alfredo wants to create two new categories of recipes, one for starters and one for desserts.
-However, he does not want to work on the main branch because it is stable and he wants to keep it safe
+However, he does not want to work on the main branch because it is stable and he wants to keep it safe.

-First let's make the starter branch.
-We use the same `git branch` command but now add the name we want to give our new branch
+First let's make the `starters` branch.
+We use the same `git branch` command but add the name we want to give our new branch.

 ~~~
 $ git branch starters
 ~~~
 {: .bash}

-We can now check our work with the `git branch` command.
+We can now check our work with the `git branch` command:

 ~~~
 $ git branch